pingcap/docs/schema-cache.md

 In scenarios with a large number of databases and tables, the following known issues exist:

-- When the tables that need to be accessed are irregularly accessed, such as one set of tables accessed at time1 and another set accessed at time2, and the value of `tidb_schema_cache_size` is small, the schema information might be frequently evicted and cached, leading to performance fluctuations.
+- When the tables are irregularly accessed, such as one set of tables are accessed at time1 while another set are accessed at time2, and the value of `tidb_schema_cache_size` is small, the schema information might be frequently evicted and cached, leading to performance fluctuations.
 This feature is more suitable for scenarios where frequently accessed databases and tables are relatively fixed.
 - Statistics information might not be collected in a timely manner.
 - Access to some metadata information might become slower.
 - Switching the schema cache on or off requires a waiting period.